Autonomobile/AutoPylot/docs/autopylot/actuators.md

 ### Actuator
-To simplify the way to instantiate classes corresponding to the ACTUATOR_TYPE needed, we use the method Actuator() declared in autopylot.actuators.py. \
+To simplify the way to instantiate actuator classes, we use the method Actuator() declared in autopylot.actuators.py. \
 It takes in argument the actuator type you want to instantiate and returns the instance of that class.
-If no arguments are provided, the instance will be created with the ACTUATOR_TYPE from the JSON settings file.
+If no arguments are provided, the instance will be created according to the ACTUATOR_TYPE from the JSON settings file.

 Example:
 ```json